ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 ### Never buy extrinsic value

 More generally, there is no reason to think that the case for shorting options should be ignored depending on your trading circumstance.
 In fact, adherence to the rule is the whole point of being an options seller.
-The service an option seller offers is the willingness to go through some inconvenience to develop risk management, rather than paying someone else to guarantee it immediately.
+The service an option seller offers is the willingness to go through some inconvenience to manage risk, rather than paying someone else to guarantee it immediately.

 Another way to think about this is to ask when you would buy an options contract in isolation.
 For a true believer in the case for shorting options contracts, the answer should be: essentially never.